rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 cat T36R59_I93_S27_L006_R1_sub12M.fastq
 ```

-Uh oh.... let's quit before the computer crashes.... it's too much to look at! `Ctrl+C`<br><br>
+Uh oh... let's quit before the computer crashes... it's too much to look at! `Ctrl+C`<br><br>
+This is the essential computational problem with NGS data that is so hard to get over.
+You can't
-Here are some alternative ways to view parts of a file.
+open a file in its entirety!
+Here are some alternative ways to view parts of a file at a time.

 ```bash
 # print the first 10 lines of a file